Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-In this article we take a step in bridging this gap.
-Leveraging on recent progress toward generalizing the classic hydrodynamic theory of hexatic liquid crystals~\cite{Zippelius:1980a,Zippelius:1980b} to account for arbitrary $p-$fold symmetry symmetry, we construct the velocity field of arbitrary $p-$atic disclinations and demonstrate the existence of a generic passive self-propulsion mechanism for defects of winding number $s=(p-1)/p$ and arbitrary $p$ values.
-Remarkably, whereas this mechanism is not unique to nematics, nematics are the only type of liquid crystals where passive self-propulsion is thermodynamically stable.
-Furthermore, we analyze the effect of hydrodynamics in the annihilation of pairs of elementary $\pm 1/p$ disclinations and find that backflow always accelerates the annihilation dynamics and, contrary to expectations, becomes increasingly more relevant as $p$ increases.
+In this article we bridge this gap.
+Employing the theory of ~\cite{Giomi:2021a,Giomi:2021b} we make \textit{essential} steps towards solving the critical problem of passive $p-$atic defect dynamics, whose understanding is imperative for a complete and consistent description of any $p-$atic liquid crystalline system.
+First, accounting for arbitrary $p-$fold symmetry, we calculate the velocity field of arbitrary $p-$atic disclinations leveraging on recent progress toward generalizing the classic hydrodynamic theory of hexatic liquid crystals~\cite{Zippelius:1980a,Zippelius:1980b}.
+Strikingly, we find that backflow fuels a generic passive self-propulsion mechanism for defects of winding number $s=(p-1)/p$ and arbitrary $p$ values.
+Although this mechanism is not unique to nematics, we find that nematics are the only $p-$atic liquid crystals in which passive self-propulsion is thermodynamically stable.
+Furthermore, we analyze the effect of hydrodynamics on the annihilation of neutral elementary defect pairs $s = \pm 1/p$.
+Crucially, we discover that backflow always accelerates their annihilation dynamics, and that, contrary to expectations, becomes increasingly more relevant as $p$ increases.
+Finally, we uncover that, surprisingly, the source of this acceleration is generically different than that of self-propulsion, which becomes equally important only in the case of nematics.

+We consider an {\em incompressible} $p-$atic liquid crystal, whose microscopic orientation is characterized by the unit vector $\bm{\nu}=\cos\vartheta\,\bm{e}_{x}+\sin\vartheta\,\bm{e}_{y}$ and physical properties are invariant under rotations by $2\pi/p$.
+For $p=2$, $\bm{\nu}$ is the direction of the rod-like building blocks comprising nematic liquid crystals, for $p=3$, $\bm{\nu}$ is one of the three equivalent directions depicted by the legs of a tri-star, etc, see Fig.~\ref{fig:1}.